jundalisay/superb/content/en/maharlika/economics/maharlika-2050.md

 A more sustainable solution is to [use trees themselves to reduce greenhouse gases](https://www.nationalgeographic.com/environment/article/planting-trees-helps-fight-climate-change-but-we-need-billions-more-seedlings).
 Trees work for free and can maintain themselves after some time.

 The government can barter food and other non-monetary items in exchange for the labor for tree-planting and maintenance (such as mangroves in coastal areas).
 This will:
-- drive employment while providing welfare (ayuda)
+- drive employment while providing welfare, as an alternative to ayuda and univesal basic income
 - enrich the soil naturally
 - prevent erosion and floods
 - raise land values